FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Related Work

-Much of the attention in this field is either on utilizing replicas to identify and recover from inconsistencies due to soft errors like with RedMPI\cite{fiala-detection-2012} or on getting past the 50\% efficiency threshold.
+Much of the attention in this field is either on utilizing replicas to identify and recover from inconsistencies due to soft errors, like with RedMPI\cite{fiala-detection-2012}, or on getting past the 50\% efficiency threshold.
 Increasing application efficiency in the presence of replication has been attempted by utilizing partial replication\cite{stearley-does-2012} that only replicates some of the processes.
 Efficiency can also be improved by sharing the work between two replicas to reduce redundancy\cite{ropars-efficient-2015}\cite{samfass-teampireplication-based-2020}.
 By exploiting application properties, replicas can divide the work among themselves and then ensure that the output of the work is shared at critical points in the application.
 Furthermore, it has been shown that accurate failure predictions, along with adaptive replication, can greatly improve the efficiency\cite{george-fault-2015}.
 By identifying which processes are at a high risk of failure and adaptively switching replicas across them, it is possible to tolerate a large number of failures using a small number of replicas.
+While there have been some simple MPI libraries like rMPI \cite{ferreira-evaluating-2011} that have implemented replication, these implementations are generally deeply tied to a single MPI library and involve heavy modifications in its source code to work.
+While this work demonstrates low replication overheads under failure-free conditions with a real implementation, it only shows simulated comparisons to the checkpoint/restart mechanism under failure conditions.

 To our knowledge, ours is the first work that provides fault tolerance using both checkpoint/restart and replication while harnessing efficient communications in the native MPI libraries and providing this in an MPI-agnostic manner that is independent of the application code.
+Instead of being fully or partially simulation-based, we have designed a complete end-to-end pipeline for handling failures in real applications, involving failure detection, propagation, and handling, which is all seamlessly integrated into the MPI standard and thoroughly tested to account for all the edge cases in failure scenarios.